edreeseg/100-days-of-code/r1-log.md

 ### R1D13

 Got invited to the repl.it for my Lambda School Javascript course today.
 That reminded me that I have not yet finished doing the "auto-graded lessons" Javascript course...thing...that I joined on repl.it a few months back.
 So, I sat down and spent my free time at work (probably about 2-3 hours) going through those lessons and finishing them all.
 Felt good to finally get that done, though a couple couldn't be submitted because I think there might be a bug in their tests.
 Other than that, I read a bit more, and I'm overall just very nervous about getting started with this part time program.
 More clash on CodinGame, as well.

+### R1D14

+Took yesterday off to spend more time with my family.
+Today I primarily worked on code challenges and continuing to reinforce my understanding of Mongo/Mongoose.
+I start my program tomorrow, and I'm pretty excited to get going with it.
+A bit apprehensive too, but I'll have to put that to the side, trust the process, and just keep up with my reps.
+Looking forward to showing exactly what I'm capable of.